Here and Now (2018 film): Plot

 Vivienne arrives at her ex, Nick's (Simon Baker), house unannounced.
 Nick invites her to dinner and she politely declines.
 Vivienne decides to leave Nick's house.
 She bids Nick and Lucie farewell.
 She continues wandering around aimlessly and has a conversation with an older lady (Venida Evans).
 Vivienne then calls Ben to arrange a meeting.
 As she travels to their meeting spot, she happens upon her old friend, Tessa (Renée Zellweger).
 They have a conversation about their lives before Tessa returns to her birthday party.
 Vivienne then attends a performance in which Jordan is playing the drums.
 After the performance, she is invited to sing on stage.
 Vivienne sings the song "Unfollow the Rules" by Rufus Wainwright.
 She later has sex with Jordan at his apartment.
 She gets into a Lyft and meets Sami again, who drives her to Nick's house.
-Nick is dismayed that Vivienne has once again showed up unannounced.
+Nick is dismayed that Vivienne has once again shown up unannounced.
 Lucie comes out of her bedroom to see what the commotion is about.
 Nick excuses himself to allow Vivienne some time with Lucie.
 In her bedroom, Lucie plays her song to her mother and is met with adoration by Vivienne.
 Before Lucie falls asleep, Vivienne expresses her regrets about not being there for her.
 Vivienne kisses Lucie goodnight and goes into the living room to see Nick watching an old French movie.
 They converse before Nick realizes something is wrong with Vivienne.
 Nick reprimands her for prioritizing work over what is actually important.
 Before they conclude their conversation, Nick wants Vivienne to update him about her condition before they decide how to disclose her condition to Lucie.
-Nick then holds her hand and expresses that he really does care for her and that he is scared.
+Nick then holds her hand and expresses that he really does care for her and is scared.
 Vivienne then pulls her hand away from Nick and returns to Lucie's bedroom.
 She sits down beside Lucie's bed and spends the night shaking and weeping.

 The next morning, Vivienne sneaks out of Nick's house.
 She returns home to pack for her surgery and leaves the house.
 She takes a Lyft and is chauffeured by Sami once again.
 While driving, Sami turns around to check out Vivienne, but Vivienne avoids eye contact and takes a nap for the remainder of the Lyft ride.
 She is later awakened by Sami.
 Outside the hospital, due to Vivienne's request, both Vivienne and Sami get out of the car for coffee.
 She begins walking away from Sami.
 While on the hospital bed, Vivienne removes her jewelry.